Mission Valley, San Diego: Transportation

 Mission Valley serves as a path for Interstate 8 and is crossed at its mouth by Interstate 5.
 Both I-8 and I-5 serve as the major east-west and north-south routes respectively, for San Diego.
 At the Jack Schrade Interchange, Interstate 805 crosses Mission Valley and connects with Interstate 8.
 Interstate 15 and State Route 163 also cross Mission Valley and connect with Interstate 8.

 The Green Line of the San Diego Trolley system also runs through Mission Valley.
 The main hub for buses is located at the Fashion Valley Transit Center and Mall.
-Other trolley stations in the valley are found at Morena/Linda Vista, Hazard Center, Mission Valley Center, Rio Vista, Fenton Parkway, and SDCCU Stadium.
+Other trolley stations in the valley are found at Morena/Linda Vista, Hazard Center, Mission Valley Center, Rio Vista, Fenton Parkway, and Stadium.

 Attractions

 Toward the eastern end of Mission Valley lies Mission San Diego de Alcalá, for which the valley is named.
 At the southwestern end overlooking the valley is Presidio Park.
 At the foot of Presidio Hill lies Old Town San Diego State Historic Park, the original site of the town of San Diego.
 All three attractions are listed on the National Register of Historic Places.

 Three major shopping malls located in Mission Valley are Fashion Valley Mall, Hazard Center Mall, and Westfield Mission Valley.
 Many other commercial developments can be found in the region as well, including smaller shopping plazas, auto malls, and vocational schools.
 The frontage roads parallel to Interstate 8 west of Highway 163 are named Hotel Circle North and Hotel Circle South, for the many hotels and motels located on them.
 The frontage roads east of Highway 163 are called Camino del Rio North and Camino del Rio South.

-Recently-built Snapdragon Stadium is in Mission Valley East near the I-8/I-15 interchange.
+Recently built Snapdragon Stadium is in Mission Valley East near the I-8/I-15 interchange.
 At the outlet of Mission Valley lie SeaWorld, Mission Bay, and other San Diego attractions.